croquet/microverse/docs/Card.md

 `type Quaternion = [<number>, <number, <number>, <number>]`

 Some rotation related methods take an array with 3 elements as an Euler angle.
 Internally it converts the Euler angle to a Quaternion.
+Thus they may take a union of `Quaternion` or `Vector3` as a generic rotation argument.

 `type Rotation = Quaternion|Vector3`